 Sheridan WYO Rodeo

 Founded in 1931, the four-day Sheridan WYO Rodeo is part of the Million Dollar Silver Tour, with a trove of awards to back it up.
 The event kicks off with a family-friendly boot-kicking competition and stick-horse races for little cowboys and cowgirls, and continues with an array of festivities including a Native American powwow, parade, street dances and pancake breakfast.
-And of course, there are the competitions.
+And of course, no Wyoming rodeo is complete without the competitions.
 The World Championship Indian Relay Races feature riders changing horses mid-race — one of the most heart-pounding portions of the Sheridan WYO Rodeo — plus bareback riding, steer wrestling, team roping, saddle bronc riding, steer roping and much more.

 National High School Rodeo Association Finals in Rock Springs